 The majority of Florida’s new residential developments are on land that was previously in agricultural production, including citrus and cattle.
-Coldwell Banker Commercial Saunders Real Estate sales associates David Hitchcock, ALC, CCIM, and Clay Taylor, ALC, call such properties “transitional land.”
-Transitional land usually is a parcel of from 10 to 300 acres near the edge of an existing city, which provides the utilities, retail stores and other services that new residents need.
+CBC Saunders Real Estate sales associates David Hitchcock, ALC, CCIM, and Clay Taylor, ALC, call such properties “transitional land.”
+Transitional land usually is a parcel of from 10 to 300 acres near the edge of an existing city, which provides the utilities, retail stores, and other services that new residents need.

 Before any development begins, the land needs to be “entitled;” entitled land is raw land with all the approvals (zoning, permitting, etc.) needed to begin residential development.
 It can take two years or even longer to get land fully entitled.
 Sales contracts for transitional land almost always have a contingency clause negating the contract if the property can’t be fully entitled.

 Finished lots are ready to build houses on; they are developed with roads and other amenities already in place.

 “Demand for this land follows population and jobs,” Hitchcock says; the closer the transition land is to population centers, the higher the price.